-Patrick Brown stands by remarks on Wynne despite threat of legal action
+Wynne, Brown in standoff over PC Leader's remarks on bribery trial

+Ontario's premier and Opposition leader are sticking to their guns in a dispute that could lead to legal action.

-The leader of Ontario's Opposition said Thursday he is ignoring Premier Kathleen Wynne's request that he retract comments he made about her, dismissing a warning that he could face legal action as "baseless."
+Premier Kathleen Wynne's lawyers wrote a letter to Patrick Brown on Wednesday asking that he withdraw comments he made about her or face a defamation lawsuit.

+In a statement released early this morning, the Progressive Conservative leader said he is ignoring the premier's request and her "baseless" warning about legal consequences.

+When asked whether she would proceed with a lawsuit, Wynne — who is in Washington, D.C., today — said her letter "stands" and "speaks for itself."

+"It would be rather nice, I would think, if Mr. Brown would simply acknowledge...it was a slip of the tongue and we could be done with this," he told Newstalk1010.

-Wynne's lawyers wrote a letter to Patrick Brown on Wednesday asking that he withdraw and apologize for statements he made about the premier's role in a Liberal bribery trial.
+At issue are comments Brown made about the premier's role in a Liberal bribery trial.

-The letter said the Progressive Conservative leader told reporters Tuesday that Wynne was standing trial, when in fact she is not on trial or even under investigation, but is offering voluntary testimony.
+The letter sent to Brown said he told reporters Tuesday that Wynne was standing trial, when in fact she is not on trial or even under investigation, but is offering voluntary testimony.

-It was made public moments before the premier took the witness stand at the trial in Sudbury, Ont., where two Liberals are facing bribery charges under the Election Act.
+It was made public moments before Wynne took the witness stand at the trial in Sudbury, Ont., where her former deputy chief of staff and a local Liberal are facing bribery charges under the Election Act.

-Brown's office had previously suggested he misspoke when he made the comments to reporters and pointed out that he immediately tried to clarify them.

-But Brown appeared to stand by his words in a statement released early Thursday morning.
+Brown's office had previously suggested he misspoke while talking to reporters and pointed out that he immediately tried to clarify his comments.
+But Brown appeared to stand by his words.

 "Yesterday was a sad day for Ontario," he said.

 "No one, whatever their political view, wants to see the premier of our province debased and humiliated.
-Regrettably Kathleen Wynne compounded this sorry spectacle with baseless legal threats against me; threats that will be ignored," he said.
+Regrettably Kathleen Wynne compounded this sorry spectacle with baseless legal threats against me; threats that will be ignored," Brown said.

 "We as a province need to put this ugly chapter behind us and move on."